Reagan Dunn

 Reagan Blackburn Dunn (born 1971) is an American politician and former federal prosecutor who serves on the nonpartisan King County Council, representing District 9 in Southeast King County, Washington.
-District 9 includes the cities of Bellevue, Newcastle, Renton, Maple Valley, Covington, Black Diamond, and Enumclaw, as well as large unincorporated areas.
+District 9 includes the cities of Bellevue, Newcastle, Renton, Maple Valley, Covington, Black Diamond, and Enumclaw, as well as sprawling unincorporated areas.

 Prior to his service on the King County Council, Dunn was a federal prosecutor and appointee in the US Department of Justice.
 As senior counsel to the Director for the Executive Executive Office for United States Attorneys, he helped create Project Safe Neighborhoods, a national initiative against gun violence.

 Early life and education

 Dunn is a son of former Congresswoman Jennifer Dunn.
 He was named after former President Ronald Reagan and grew up in Bellevue, Washington.
 Dunn earned a Bachelor of Arts degree from Arizona State University.
 In 1998, he earned his Juris Doctor from University of Washington School of Law.